 Evergreen Lodge at Yosemite

 Nestled along the road to Hetch Hetchy, Evergreen Lodge at Yosemite feels like a destination in and of itself.
-Recently refurbished cabins huddled together in “villages,” and surrounding open spaces for adult travelers to relax and little travelers to play offer charm without sacrificing comfort.
+Cabins offer charm without sacrificing comfort and are clustered together in “villages” with surrounding open spaces for adult travelers to relax and little travelers to play.
+To me, Evergreen Lodge feels like a super well-outfitted family camp with luxe touches.
+Originally built around the time O’Shaughnessy Dam in Hetch Hetchy Valley was being built, the lodge celebrated its 100th anniversary in 2021.

 With parking sequestered in two locations, Evergreen Lodge evokes its past by maintaining the quiet of a time when strolling through a property was the norm.
-In addition to the well-appointed cabins, Evergreen Lodge also offers ready-to-settle campsites—tents and all the relevant gear is available, and campers get the benefit of the Lodge amenities including its cozy bar and restaurant as well as the well-appointed shop.
+In addition to the well-appointed cabins, Evergreen Lodge also offers ready-to-settle campsites—tents and all the relevant gear is available, and campers get the benefit of the Lodge amenities including its cozy bar and restaurant as well as the shop, which has a cafe, souvenirs, and outdoors gear.

 Rush Creek Lodge at Yosemite

-This eco-friendly resort and sister to the Evergreen Lodge offers a great location less than a mile from the park entrance, eco-friendly style, and amenities to please the whole family.
-Borrowing the key elements of Evergreen and giving them a modern twist, Rush Creek Lodge welcomes all kinds of travelers.
+I love this eco-friendly resort and sister to the Evergreen Lodge.
+It offers a great location less than a mile from the park entrance, has plenty of eco-friendly style, and amenities to please the whole family.
+Borrowing the key elements of Evergreen and giving them a modern twist, Rush Creek Lodge welcomes all kinds of travelers (read our full review).

 With its knowledgeable Activities Staff, there is no need to pour over your travel books; these friendly and patient folks have everything you need to make your visit in and out of the park an awesome one.
 By day, Rush Creek staff rent snowshoes, teach about the best off-the-beaten-path hikes, and answer all of your Yosemite-related questions answered, and by night, they offer you s’more kits and board games.